Enable SiteLock TrueShield and TrueSpeed

-- Enter the second IP address provided by SiteLock.
+- Enter the second IP address provided by SiteLock in the Address field.

 - Click Add Record.

-- Select CNAME from the drop down, if it is not already selected.
+- Select CNAME from the drop-down for Type, if it is not already selected.

-- Enter the CNAME provided to you by SiteLock.
+- Enter the CNAME provided to you by SiteLock in the CNAME box.

 Step 4: Update Your MX Record